CapitaLand issues profit warning, expects full-year loss

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-In its profit guidance for the full year ended Dec 31, 2020, the group also said that it expects total profit after tax and minority interests (Patmi) to shrink by about 20-30 per cent from the S$1.06 billion recorded a year ago.
+In its full-year profit guidance, the group also said that it expects operating profit after tax and minority interests (Patmi) to shrink by about 20-30 per cent from the S$1.06 billion recorded a year ago.

 Cash Patmi, comprising operating Patmi and portfolio gains is expected to fall by 35-45 per cent from the S$1.49 billion achieved in FY2019.